Rugby union at the Summer Olympics: 1924

 The sport was again included in the subsequent 1924 Games in Paris.
 The USOC decided to send a team, while the host nation and Romania entered.
 The American team was again made up of mainly Californian players.
 The U.S. squad departed on a seven-day voyage to England on an ocean liner from New York City.

 France defeated Romania 59-3 and entered the final game as favorites.

 The gold medal game was played on 18 May in front of 30,000 spectators at the Colombes venue.
 During the final, French fans booed and hissed the American team throughout.
-French fans also threw bottles and rocks onto the field and at American players and officials, wild brawls broke out in the stands, and U.S. reserve Gideon Nelson was knocked unconscious after being hit in the face by a walking stick.
+French fans also threw bottles and rocks onto the field and at American players and officials, wild brawls broke out in the stands, and U.S. spectator Gideon Nelson was knocked unconscious after being hit in the face by a walking stick.

 The Americans won the gold medal by 17-3.
 At the final whistle, French fans invaded the pitch, forcing police, and French players and officials, to protect the Americans.
 At the medal ceremony, The Star-Spangled Banner was drowned out by the booing and hissing of French fans, and the American team had to be escorted to their locker room under police protection.

 Rare vintage footage of the 1924 Gold Medal match was included in the rugby documentary, A Giant Awakens: the Rise of American Rugby.